Week 1: Build a site that responds to scroll with animation and depth

 Stage 2: Pulsing in Motion

-Then I went full generative-dev mode, using requestAnimationFrame() to continuously animate the canvas by giving each circle a pulsing rhythm.
+Then I went full generative mode, using requestAnimationFrame() to continuously animate the canvas by giving each circle a pulsing rhythm.
+I also made it so that the cursor would be the center of gravity for a perspective web of lines that moved with your movements.

 Stage 3: Scroll-Driven Hue Shifting